ePages-de/epages-devportal/_posts/2020/2020-10-20-introdution-to-vscode.md

 ### Remove a line

-Remove the full line where the cursor is.
+This is how to remove the full line under your cursor:

 * On Windows: `Ctrl + X`
 * On Mac: `⌘ + X`